darrenkopp/SassyStudio/README.md

 # SassyStudio

-SassyStudio provides a small amount of integration with Visual Studio to the experience using SASS / SCSS a bit friendlier.
+SassyStudio provides a small amount of integration with Visual Studio to the experience using Sass / SCSS a bit friendlier.
 Here's what we provide so far:

 - Syntax Highlighting
 - Outlining